NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Does 3 more damage
   - Ends sooner
   - Hard knockdown
-- 6A
-  - Has 10 less recovery frames
-  - Doki hitbox slightly bigger
-  - Raw version has more stun
-  - Combo version has less stun
-- 6A(A) has 10 less recovery frames
-- 6AA(A) has 10 less recovery frames
-- 6B
-  - Turns backturned opponents around
-  - High crushes
-- 6BB(B) has 2 more frames of hitstun; +1 damage; hitbox comes out and disappears one frame sooner
-- 4B
-  - Stagger removed
-  - Does small bounce
-  - Hits closer to Tayuya
-  - +2 guard frames
-  - State flags better match the animation
-  - Ends earlier
-  - Can be grabbed
-  - Damage increase: 14 > 16
-  - Faster recovery on hit or block only
-- 2B
-  - Has more lift with adjusted hitbox times to better match the animation
-  - Damage increased from 9 to 12
-- 2B(B)
-  - Lifts on block
-  - Ends sooner
-  - Adjusted frames and knockbacks
-- 8A has 10 less recovery frames
-- 8A(A) has 10 less recovery frames
-- 8A(B) works again and is a back handspring if not done in a combo (TODO: Is this just vanilla now?)
-- 8B
-  - Has the 2B(B) changes
-  - Ends one frame sooner
-  - Damage adjustment: 9,15 > 12,13 (TODO: Also 2B(B)?)
-  - Faster recovery on hit or block only
-  - Second hit does not lift on block
-  - "lands" three frames sooner
-  - Low crushes
-- 8B(B) transition window ends two frames sooner
 - 5A
   - Charge changed from 19 to 9 frames
   - More lift